 This semester’s NMAI internship program, which is being done during the fall semester, features a pair of McNair Scholars in agriculture science major Melanie Muñoz and senior history major Brian Briones.
 The duo will work to combine social media and historical research regarding the John E Conner Museum’s exhibition spotlighting Texas A&M Kingsville’s history and impact on the region as it prepares to celebrate its centennial next year.

 Muñoz and Briones will create social media content to help promote the museum’s centennial exhibition set to open in Summer 2025.
-They will study the university archives and research items for the exhibit, allowing them an opportunity to learn about social media’s impact when promoting museum exhibitions.
+They will study the South Texas archives and research items for the exhibit, allowing them an opportunity to learn about social media’s impact when promoting museum exhibitions.

 They also will learn and implement the best social media practices associated within the context of an institute of higher education and build upon the university’s current documented history.